 Like other trial judging experiences, the mentoring program is an unpaid opportunity and participants must provide their own officiating materials and bring money for refreshments.

-The mentoring program typically takes place at an elite level invitational early in the season that will give participants a chance to judge both high kick and jazz, in all three Minnesota dance team classes (A, AA, AAA) at the varisty and junior varsity levels.
+The mentoring program typically takes place at a large invitational early in the season that will give participants a chance to judge both high kick and jazz, in all three Minnesota dance team classes (A, AA, AAA) at the varsity and junior varsity levels.

 2017-2018 Mentor Program Dates